 The prize was established in 2015, through a generous gift from the late Hiro and Betty Ogawa, and is supported by Gladstone Institutes.
 It recognizes the importance of induced pluripotent stem (iPS) cells, discovered by Gladstone Senior Investigator and Nobel Laureate Shinya Yamanaka, MD, PhD.

 Gladstone is proud to partner with Cell Press to support this important prize.

 Each year, the awardee is honored during a ceremony hosted by Gladstone Institutes in San Francisco, California.
 The recipient gives a scientific lecture and is presented with the award, along with an unrestricted prize of $150,000 USD.

-Gordon Keller, PhDDirector of the McEwen Stem Cell Institute at the University Health Network, Senior Scientist at Princess Margaret Cancer Centre, Professor of Medical Biophysics at the University of Toronto
+Gordon Keller, PhDDirector of the McEwen Stem Cell Institute at the University Health Network in Toronto, Canada

-A world-renowned stem cell scientist, Keller was selected for his life-long contributions to the efficient, lineage-specific differentiation of human pluripotent stem cells into a myriad of cell types.
-His work enables disease modeling and regenerative medicine approaches for many human diseases.
+A world-renowned stem cell scientist, Keller was selected for his contributions to efficient lineage-specific differentiation of human pluripotent stem cells into a myriad of cell types, enabling disease modeling and regenerative medicine approaches for many human diseases.

 Marius Wernig, MD, PhDAssociate Professor at the Institute for Stem Cell Biology and Regenerative Medicine at Stanford University

 Wernig was selected for his innovative direct neuronal reprogramming technology, and for his contributions to the advancement of therapies for genetic diseases based on iPS cells”.
 His groundbreaking research has advanced the development of disease models for neurological diseases and skin disorders.